jim-easterbrook/Photini/src/doc/other/installation.rst

 Development version
 ^^^^^^^^^^^^^^^^^^^

-If you prefer to use the development version you can use git to clone the `GitHub repository <https://github.com/jim-easterbrook/Photini>`_ or download it as a zip or tar.gz file and then unpack it.
+If you prefer to use the development version you can use git to clone the `GitHub repository <https://github.com/jim-easterbrook/Photini>`_ or download it as a .zip or .tar.gz file and then unpack it.
 Then set your working directory to the Photini top level directory before continuing.

 You can run Photini without installing it, using the ``run_photini.py`` script::